sebastian-negulescu/boreas/DEVLOG.md

 ### July 6

 #### What did I do today?
-- Implemented base for testing
+- Implemented Makefile for `tests/` directory
+- Added `camera_test.c` unit test file
-    - Got camera test frame up
+- Created axis aligned camera test

 #### What do I want to do next?